glroyal/litebox/README.md

 ## Overview

-**LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail on all devices.
+**LiteBox** is a Photo Browser that renders photos with the finest practical image detail on all devices.
 It does not require a SuperHD video display, but takes full advantage of one.

-LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and executed by the browser's HTML interpreter.
+LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and submitted to the browser's HTML interpreter as a batch.

 LiteBox introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.